RejwanShafi25/Nilam-BD-an-online-auction-system/README.md

 ---
 Project Overview
 ---
 Nilam is designed to provide a comprehensive auction experience with a focus on transparency, security, and ease of use.
 The platform integrates essential features such as user authentication, auction management, real-time bidding, and an administrative dashboard to oversee all activities.
-The system’s modular design ensures each component—from user management to payment processing—functions seamlessly within an interconnected ecosystem.
+The system’s modular design ensures each component from user management to payment processing functions seamlessly within an interconnected ecosystem.

 _**Core Modules**_